jeffskinnerbox/blog/content/ideas/getting-started-with-anthropics-claude.md

 * **Ubuntu version**: 20.04 or newer
 * **RAM**: at least 4 GB
 * **Internet connection**: required for installation and usage

+### Core Workflow
+The core workflow: explore, plan, code, commit.
+This workflow may feels counter-intuitive at first.
+Before writing any code, you should spend time in Plan Mode.
+Plan Mode restricts Claude from making changes.
+It can only read files and think.
+This sounds limiting.
+But it’s actually the highest-value phase of any task.

+Here’s the full workflow:
+* **Explore (Plan Mode):** Point Claude at relevant code.
+  Ask it to understand the architecture, find similar patterns, identify where changes need to happen.
+  Let it read without acting.
+  Key ways to activate Plan Mode are:
+  * **Keyboard Shortcut:** Press `Shift+Tab` twice.
+  * **Command Line:** Start a new session using `claude --permission-mode` plan.
+  * **Toggle Modes:** Cycle through modes using `Shift+Tab` until Plan Mode is active.
+* **Plan (Plan Mode):** Once Claude understands the codebase, ask it to propose an approach.
+  Review the plan.
+Poke holes in it.
+Ask about edge cases.
+This is cheap.
+  Fixing a bad plan in conversation costs nothing.
+  Fixing bad code costs time.
+* **Implement (Normal Mode):** Only now do you let Claude write code.
+  With a solid plan and relevant context loaded, implementation becomes almost mechanical.
+* **Commit:** Use Claude’s git integration to create meaningful commits.
+  The `/commit` command generates commit messages based on actual changes, not your vague description of what you asked for.

+The key insight: planning is cheap and implementation is expensive.
+Every minute spent in Plan Mode saves multiple minutes of debugging, reverting, and re-explaining.

 ### Step 1: Open a Terminal
 Press `Ctrl + Alt + T` to open a terminal window.